Magic Sword: Heroic Fantasy: Development

 During development, Capcom was going to program the gameplay so the player could have up to two allies (four in total in a two-player game).
 The hardest part of the game was the placement of enemies in each stage.
 One of the last features implemented in the game was the secret doors.
 The game was being location-tested in Japan by April 1990.

-The Super Nintendo version was announced at the 1992 Winter CES.
+The SNES version was announced at the 1992 Winter CES.

 Ports

 A single player-only port was released for the Super NES in 1992 and for mobile phones in 2008.
 A version for the Capcom Power System Changer was planned and previewed but never released.
 The full arcade version is included in Capcom Classics Collection Remixed for PlayStation Portable, Capcom Classics Collection Vol. 2 for PlayStation 2 and Xbox, and Capcom Arcade 2nd Stadium for Nintendo Switch, PlayStation 4, Xbox One, and Windows.

 The arcade version was also released alongside Final Fight in a two-in-one bundle titled Final Fight: Double Impact for Xbox Live Arcade and PlayStation Network in April 2010.